Biography of W.G. Grace

 1865: Maiden appearance in the Gentlemen versus Players match.

-1869: Grace became a Member of the Marylebone Cricket Club.
+1869: Grace becomes a Member of the Marylebone Cricket Club.

-1870: Began playing first Class cricket for Gloucestershire.
+1870: He begins playing first class cricket for Gloucestershire.

 1871: W.G.
 Grace scored 2,739 runs in the season.

-1876: Scored 344 runs in one innings for the Marylebone Cricket Club.
+1876: He scores 344 runs in one innings for the Marylebone Cricket Club.

-1879: Took his medical degree and opened a Practice in Bristol but still continued to play cricket.
+1879: He takes his medical degree and opens a Practice in Bristol but still continues to play cricket.

-1880: W.G.
-Grace took part in the England side against Australia captained by Lord Harris.
+1880: Grace is a member of the England side against Australia, captained by Lord Harris.

-1882: Played in the England side captained by A.N.
+1882: He plays in the England side captained by A.N.
 Hornby.

-1908: W.G.
-Grace finished playing first Class cricket at the age of 60 by which time he had scored 126 Centuries, a total of 54,896 runs, had taken 2,864 wickets and played in 22 Test Series.
+1908: Grace finishes playing first class cricket at the age of 60 by which time he had scored 126 Centuries, a total of 54,896 runs, had taken 2,864 wickets and played in 22 Test Series.

 1873 to Agnes Nicholls Day.